 - reference to potential placeholder for a given fact.
-It is organized as a combination of four typed dimension: - dimension defining the table where the fact should have been displayed, e.g. 'S.02.01.01.01', - o dimension defining a column (X axis), e.g. 'C0010', - o dimension defining a row (Y axis), e.g. 'R0020'24. - o dimension giving information on the Z axis25. - fact itself in a column dedicated to particular datatype of potential fact to be reported, - comments.
+It is organized as a combination of four typed dimension: - dimension defining the table where the fact should have been displayed, e.g. 'S.02.01.01', - o dimension defining a column (X axis), e.g. 'C0010', - o dimension defining a row (Y axis), e.g. 'R0020'24. - o dimension giving information on the Z axis25. - fact itself in a column dedicated to particular datatype of potential fact to be reported, - comments.

 The solution is flexible enough to explicitly define and provide any missing fact.
+Equivalent tables were introduced for the PF and PEP models.